 \section{Introduction}

 The voltage control problem is one of the most critical problems in the control of power network.
 The primary purpose of voltage control is to maintain the voltage magnitude within an acceptable range under all possible working conditions.
-Due to the recent proliferation of distributed energy resources (DERs) such as photovoltaic and electric vehicles, voltage violations are becoming increasingly complex and unpredictable.
-As a result, conventional voltage regulation methods based on on-load tap changing transformers, capacitor banks, and voltage regulators\cite{Baran1989a,Baran1989b,Turitsyn11} may fail to respond to the rapid and possibly large fluctuations.
-With the advances in power electronics technologies such as inverters, DERs can adjust the reactive power support to achieve fast and flexible voltage stabilization.
+Due to the recent proliferation of distributed energy resources (DERs) such as solar and electric vehicles, voltage deviations are becoming increasingly complex and unpredictable.
+As a result, conventional voltage regulation methods based on on-load tap changing transformers, capacitor banks, and voltage regulators\cite{Baran1989a,Turitsyn11} may fail to respond to the rapid and possibly large fluctuations. \revise{ DERs can adjust the reactive power output based on the real-time voltage measurement to achieve fast and flexible voltage stabilization~\cite{8332112}.}

-To coordinate the inverter-connected resources for real-time voltage control, one key challenge is to design control rules that can stabilize the system at scale with limited information.
-Despite the progress, most of the existing work has only been able to optimize the steady-state cost, i.e. the cost of the operating point after the voltage converges into the safe limit (see~\cite{Farivar-2012-VVC-PES,zhu2016fast,qu2019optimal,chen_input_2020} and references within).
-In the meanwhile, \emph{transient performance} is of equal importance.
-For example, once voltage violation happens, an important goal is to bring the voltage profile back to the safe limit as soon as possible, or in other words, to minimize the voltage recovery time.
-However, optimizing or even analyzing the transient cost like the voltage recovery time has long been challenging as this is a nonlinear control problem \cite{shi2021stability}.
-The challenge is further complicated by the fact that exact model of a distribution system is often unknown due to frequent system reconfigurations~\cite{weng2016distributed} and limited communication infrastructure.
+To coordinate the inverter-connected resources for real-time voltage control, one key challenge is to design control rules that can stabilize the system at scale with \emph{limited information}.
+Despite the progress, most of the existing work has only been able to optimize the steady-state cost, i.e. the cost of the operating point after the voltage converges (see~\cite{Farivar-2012-VVC-PES,zhu2016fast,qu2019optimal,chen_input_2020} and references within). \revise{However, as the system is subject to more frequent load and generation fluctuations, optimizing the transient performance becomes of equal importance.} Once a voltage violation happens, an important goal is to bring the voltage profile back to the safety region as soon as possible, at the minimum control costs.